clojurists-together/clojuriststogether.org/content/news/2023/Long Term 2023 Project Reports May June Updates.md

 I also got to contribute to Clojure-related starter projects and was interviewed for Flexiana's new **Clojure Corner** series: [Clojure Corner with Peter Strömberg](https://flexiana.com/2023/06/clojure-corner-with-pez)

-## Calva
+### Calva
 Over at Twitter someone asked me if I was up to something exciting.
 Implicitly wondering if Calva was about to get some cool new big thing (I think).
 My answer was that it is mostly about maintenance currently.
 However, **I find Calva maintenance exciting**!

 Maintenance has many aspects.
 Is the documentation helpful?
-Are there bugs that create that extra friction making them priority?
+Are there bugs that create that extra friction making them a priority?
 Is there some feature that could be made more powerful with some change?
-What about some new feature I feel curious about and that I can finish with one or two late night hacking sessions?
+What about some new features I feel curious about and that I can finish with one or two late-night hacking sessions?
 The best part: **I get to talk to Calva users** and consider their feedback, questions and suggestions.

 Here's a summary of Calva maintenance May + June 2023.
 I'm including some of the rationales, to give you a feel for how we reason when maintaining Calva.
 Wall of text:

 * Calva now makes an effort to try **format code with incomplete structure** (missing opening or closing brackets).
 This is common when formatting a selection, or formatting pasted code.
 It gets extra important for beginners who do not ”see” the structure as clearly as us with experience from Clojure or some other LISP(s).
 Not being familiar with the structure also makes you less likely to use Calva's structural editing power.
 Having the broken code formatted helps in highlighting the structure and what is missing from it.
 While at it we also got some glitches with format-on-paste feature fixed.
 It's a bit more complicated than you might think, as [this issue](https://github.com/BetterThanTomorrow/calva/issues/2236) might illustrate.
 Thanks [Alexander Kouznetsov](https://github.com/mrkam2) for the help in figuring this out!